In case you had any doubts about just how important The Great British Baking Show has become to the health of the nation's psyche, rest assured.

 Gorman's, and countless others.

 The show was already four years into its run in the U.K. when it first premiered in the U.S. in 2014, a curious new confection airing before Masterpiece and other assorted prestige programming on Sundays.
-Slowly at first, because it always takes a beat to spread the word, and then all at once—audiences on this side of the pond fell in love with judges Mary Berry and Paul Hollywood, hosts Mel Giedroyc and Sue Perkins and the top-notch amateur bakers ages 17 to contestants old enough to be that teenager's great-grandparent.
-Every week they emotionally and intensely—but also politely and supportively—battle it out each week for the title of "star baker" and, ultimately, the championship.
+Slowly at first and then all at once—audiences on this side of the pond fell in love with judges Mary Berry and Paul Hollywood, hosts Mel Giedroyc and Sue Perkins and the top-notch amateur bakers ages 17 to contestants old enough to be that teenager's great-grandparent.
+Every week they emotionally and intensely—but also politely and supportively—battle it out for the title of "star baker" and, ultimately, the championship.

 Mixers whir, chocolate tempers and dough rises, challenge after challenge, and in the end, the winner gets... a small glass cake stand.